 Dr. Umar believes there are four potential issues with the Neograft system:

-Choosing the Right FUE Hair Restoration Clinic
+Choosing the Right FUE Hair Transplant Clinic

 Dr. Umar believes that all patients interested in FUE should ask a clinic for photo and video evidence that demonstrates patient results.
 Make sure that the images are not of the strip method being passed off as FUE hair transplants.

 Although Neograft proponents advocate that the technology can be used for body hair transplantation (BHT), Dr. Umar does not recommend this application.
 Hair follicles from the body need to be handled with extreme care since they are far more delicate than those derived from the head.
 Furthermore, body hairs grow at acute angles.
 And sometimes they even grow in curves, not a straight line.
 Therefore it is best for extractions to be done by hand and a skilled eye to account for these patterns.
+Thus far only the UGraft has demonstrated consistency in the ability to extract body hair for successful outcomes on a consistent basis.

 Patients who are considering any type of hair transplant procedure should be aware that only licensed physicians can perform excisions to extract the hair follicles.
 These excisions are considered to be a form of surgery.